santagoy/san-tagoy-xyz/content/games/Strike the Southern Sky/chargen.md

 ### Bard

-A jack-of-all-trades.
+A talented jack-of-all-trades.
 You start with the following:

 #### Stats